 Your vehicle is equipped with a computer that monitors the engine's emission control system.
 This system is commonly known as the On Board Diagnostics System (OBD-II).
 This OBD-II system protects the environment by ensuring that your vehicle continues to meet government emission standards.
-The OBD-II system also assists the service technician in properly servicing your vehicle.
-When the Check Engine/Service Engine Soon light illuminates, the OBD-II system has detected a malfunction.
-Temporary malfunctions may cause your Check Engine/Service Engine Soon light to illuminate.
+The OBD-II system also assists your authorized dealer in properly servicing your vehicle.
+When the indicator illuminates, the OBD-II system has detected a malfunction.
+Temporary malfunctions may cause the indicator to illuminate.
 Examples are:

-- 1. The vehicle has run out of fuel.
-(The engine may misfire or run poorly.) - 2.
+- 1. The vehicle has run out of fuel-the engine may misfire or run poorly. - 2.
 Poor fuel quality or water in the fuel. - 3.
 The fuel cap may not have been securely tightened.
+See $Fuel \ filler \ cap$ in this chapter.

 These temporary malfunctions can be corrected by filling the fuel tank with good quality fuel and/or properly tightening the fuel cap.
-After three driving cycles without these or any other temporary malfunctions present, the Check Engine/Service Engine Soon light should turn off.
-(A driving cycle consists of a cold engine startup followed by mixed city/highway driving.)
+After three driving cycles without these or any other temporary malfunctions present, the indicator should turn off-A driving cycle consists of a cold engine startup followed by mixed city/highway driving.
 No additional vehicle service is required.

-If the Check Engine/Service Engine Soon light remains on, have your vehicle serviced at the first available opportunity.
+If the indicator remains on, have your vehicle serviced at the first available opportunity.